 How to Safely Use a Stand-Alone Swing or Bouncer

 - Always supervise a baby using a swing or a bouncer.

 - Keep straps snug, but make sure they don’t restrict the baby’s airway.
 Think about car seat best practices.

 - Don’t exceed weight limits.
 If the baby can sit up unaided, the bouncer or swing is no longer safe.

 A study by the American Academy of Pediatrics identifies falls due to swings or bouncers as a significant cause of ER visits for babies, either from kids squirming out on their own or from parents and caregivers dropping them as they transfer surfaces.
 If an infant has developed the ability to sit up on their own, or exceeds the maximum weight limit, it’s time to stop using the device.
-Also, parents should only use a swing or bouncer on the floor – not counters, not couches, not tables – and should never carry the bouncer or swing with the baby in it.
-That eliminates the chances of serious injuries from falls.
+And parents should only use a swing or bouncer on the floor – not counters, not couches, not tables – and should never carry the bouncer or swing with the baby in it.

-So, after all these warnings, what is a swing or a bouncer good for?
-Plenty, as long as it’s supervised.
-They can be very entertaining for babies, and yes, very soothing.
+Despite the risks and necessary precautions, bouncers and swings do have benefits, as long as babies are supervised.
+They can be very entertaining soothing.
 A supervised baby in a swing or a bouncer is probably better off there than napping with dad on the couch.
 There’s no reason to be afraid of swings or bouncers, but every reason to be diligent.